What is an Alkaline Phosphatase Test?

 An alkaline phosphatase test is a type of blood test.
 During the test, a health care professional will take a blood sample from a vein in your arm, using a small needle.
 After the needle is inserted, a small amount of blood will be collected into a test tube or vial.
 You may feel a little sting when the needle goes in or out.
 This usually takes less than five minutes.

 Will I need to do anything to prepare for the test?

-You don't need any special preparations for an alkaline phosphatase test.
-If your health care provider has ordered other blood tests, you may need to fast (not eat or drink) for several hours before the test.
-Your health care provider will let you know if there are any special instructions to follow.
+Preparations for an alkaline phosphatase test depend on the lab doing the test.
+Some labs require you to fast (not eat or drink) for 6 to 12 hours before the test.
+Also, the ALP test is usually ordered with other blood tests.
+You usually need to fast for several hours before these tests.
+Your provider will let you know if there are any special instructions to follow.